This Sunday is Easter and chances are, between virtual learning with the kids and working hard from home, you might be feeling a little unprepared.

 2. Use food coloring

 A few drops of food coloring can also create eggs-cellent Easter eggs.
-On Friday, Hoda Kotb sat down with NBC News' Vicky Nguyen who answered a question from Savannah Guthrie about what to do if you procrastinated and didn't get an egg-dyeing kit.
+Last year, Hoda Kotb sat down with NBC News' Vicky Nguyen who answered a question from Savannah Guthrie about what to do if you procrastinated and didn't get an egg-dyeing kit.

 Nguyen said it's easy to create an edible dye by mixing 10 to 20 drops of regular food coloring with a teaspoon vinegar and a half cup boiling water.
 Wait for the water to cool before dyeing the eggs.
 Do that for each color and you'll be ready for the hunt in no time.